dstorrs/mfd_combat_simulator/README.md

 Combat works as follows:

  Step 1: Choose matchups.
-See the 'Matchups and Generating/Blocking Hits' section below for details.
+See the 'Choosing Matchups' section below for details.

  Step 2: For each matchup, the attacker rolls to generate hits and the defender rolls to block hits.
 See below for how hits are generated and blocked.
 Each unblocked hit costs the defender 1 HP.
 Fighters die at 0 HP.
 By default they start at 2 HP.

+    See the 'Generating/Blocking Hits' section below for details.

     NOTE: Fighters are not removed from combat until the end of the round, so even if they are killed they will get one last chance to swing at their foe, although that's